jurosh/regex-workshop/README.md

 The purpose of this task is to supplement the code several functions (you can find them in a file lesson2/script.js).
 Your job is to fill the missing regular expressions (in the shortest possible form) so that the following conditions are met:

-1. **verifyNumber** function checks if introduced from two to five digits.
+1. **verifyNumber** function checks if input is number from two to five digits.

-2. **verifyZipCode** function checks if the code entered is the embodiment of-ccc (with-any lowercase or uppercase letter, c-digit).

-3. **verifyImageName** function checks if the file name is entered nazwa.rozszerzenie form.
+3. **verifyImageName** function checks if the file name is entered in correct form.
 (Name may contain only small, large letters, digits, and _ and the possible extension png or jpg).

-4. **verifyName** function checks whether the user has correctly learned the name and (optional!)
-Name.
-The name should begin with the letters on or Ma, followed by a maximum of five lowercase letters.
-Name should begin with a capital letter and contain up to 9 letters.
+4. **verifyName** function checks whether the user has correctly entered specific names and (optional!) surname.
+The name should begin with the `Ju` or `Ma` letters, followed by a maximum of five lowercase letters.
+Optional surname should begin with a capital letter and contain up to 9 letters.
-First and last name separated by a single space (unless the user specifies the name).
+First and last name separated by a single space (unless the user specifies surname).
+Eg. `Juraj Milanovic`, or `Martin`.

 5. **verifyPassword** function checks whether the user has entered the password correctly.
 The password should contain at least one lowercase letter, at least one uppercase letter and at least one number.
-The password should be at least five characters (allowed characters are: digits, uppercase and lowercase letters and @,%, $, \*)
+The password should be at least five characters (allowed characters are: `digits`, `uppercase` and `lowercase` letters and `@`, `%`, `$`, `*`)<br>
-Note: (? =)
+*Hint: positive lookahead*

+5. **doMath** function is mathematical example.
+We have two numbers and sign which determine mathematical operation.
+Example `1 + 3`, `77 / 11` etc. Function should return result (eg. sum of 2 number).
+This should be helpfull http://www.w3schools.com/jsref/jsref_obj_regexp.asp.

 ### Lesson 3 - Now we are experts!
 Let’s try some challenges.